Mickey Mouse: Voice actors

 In addition to Iwan, Chris Diamantopoulos was cast as Mickey for the Mickey Mouse 2013 animated series developed by Paul Rudish, as the producers were looking for a voice closer to Walt Disney's portrayal of the character to match the vintage look of the series.
 Diamantopoulos is the first voice of Mickey to be nominated for two Emmy Awards and two Annie Awards for his work in the series.
 He reprised the role in the 2017 DuckTales reboot (in the form of a watermelon that Donald uses as a ventriloquist dummy), the Walt Disney World attraction Mickey & Minnie's Runaway Railway, The Wonderful World of Mickey Mouse, and Once Upon a Studio.

-Nancy Cartwright voiced Mickey in several Simpsons shorts produced for Disney +.
+Chris Diamantopoulos reprised his role as Mickey Mouse in The Simpsons promotional crossover short Welcome to the Club, which was produced for Disney+.

 Merchandising

 Since his early years, Mickey Mouse has been licensed by Disney to appear on many different kinds of merchandise.
 Mickey was produced as plush toys and figurines, and Mickey's image has graced almost everything from T-shirts to lunchboxes.
 Largely responsible for early Disney merchandising was Kay Kamen, Disney's head of merchandise and licensing from 1932 until his death in 1949, who was called a "stickler for quality".
 Kamen was recognized by the Walt Disney Company as having a significant part in Mickey's rise to stardom and was named a Disney Legend in 1998.
 At the time of his 80th-anniversary celebration in 2008, Time declared Mickey Mouse one of the world's most recognized characters, even when compared against Santa Claus.
 Disney officials have stated that 98% of children aged 3–11 around the world are at least aware of the character.
 Disney expected the Mickey Mouse & Friends brand to make $9 billion in retail sales in 2011.